TEn-CATG:Text-Enriched Audio-Visual Video Parsing with Multi-Scale Category-Aware Temporal Graph

-Several approaches tried to address these challenges from two aspects.
+Several approaches have been proposed to address these challenges in two aspects.
 One focuses on using attention-based encoders that model temporal dependencies across segments~\cite{tian2020unified,wu2021exploring,jiang2022dhhn,yu2022mm}.
-The other one explores generating pseudo-labels, often with the help of pre-trained audio-text or vision-language models, to compensate for missing frame-level annotations and guide cross-modal learning~\cite{lai2023modality,zhou2024label,jiang2024resisting,wang2025link,zhao2025text}.
-While both directions have shown effectiveness in addressing different aspects of the AVVP task, they still have some limitations.
-Firstly, all these approaches tend to treat segments in isolation, either relying on rigid temporal structures or assuming pseudo-labels to be semantically accurate.
-In practice, pseudo-labels often have noise and may propagate errors when used indiscriminately.
-What's more, temporal modeling without semantic awareness fails to capture meaningful inter-segment relationships crucial for consistent event reasoning.
+The other explores the generation of pseudo-labels, often with the help of pre-trained audio-text or vision-language models, for the frame missing annotations, and guides cross-modal learning~\cite{lai2023modality,zhou2024label,jiang2024resisting,wang2025link,zhao2025text}.
+Although both directions have shown effectiveness in addressing different aspects of the AVVP task, they still have limitations.
+Firstly, these approaches treat segments in isolation, either relying on rigid temporal structures or assuming pseudo-labels to be semantically accurate.
+In practice, pseudo-labels are often noisy or inaccurate, and may propagate errors when used indiscriminately.
+Moreover, temporal modeling without semantic awareness can be limited for capturing meaningful inter-segment relationships crucial for consistent event reasoning.

-To tackle both issues in a unified way, we propose TEn-CATS, which integrates a Bi-Directional Text Fusion (BiT) module and a Category-Aware Temporal Structure (CATS) module.
-BiT addresses the pseudo-label noise problem: it first derives text embeddings from pseudo labels via CLAP/CLIP, then performs co-attention with audio-visual features and injects global modality semantics to calibrate the embeddings, yielding segment-level representations with reliable cross-modal alignment.
-CATS makes up the rigidity of previous temporal designs: it constructs a multi-scale temporal graph in which each segment adaptively selects temporal neighbors according to its predicted event category, capturing event-specific durations and patterns.
-In summary, BiT ensures cross-modal semantic reliability, while CATS provides event-aware temporal reasoning; they together form a coherent framework that explicitly targets the very limitations—noisy supervision and inflexible temporal modeling—observed in existing AVVP methods.
+To address both issues in a unified way, we propose TEn-CATG, a text-enriched (TEn) AVVP framework that integrates a bi-directional text (BiT) fusion module and a category-aware temporal graph (CATG) module.
+The BiT module is designed to address the problem of pseudo-label noise.
+More specifically, it first derives text embeddings from pseudo labels via a contrastive language audio pretraining (CLAP)~\cite{wu2023large} or contrastive language image pretraining (CLIP)~\cite{radford2021learning} model, then performs co-attention with audio-visual features and injects global modality semantics to calibrate the embeddings, yielding segment-level representations with reliable cross-modal alignment.
+The CATG module addresses the limitation of temporal modelling in previous designs, by constructing a multi-scale temporal graph, where each segment adaptively selects temporal neighbors according to its predicted event category, capturing event-specific durations and patterns.
+In short, BiT ensures cross-modal semantic reliability, while CATG provides event-aware temporal reasoning.
+They together form a coherent framework that explicitly addresses the limitations in existing AVVP methods, namely, noisy supervision and inflexible temporal modeling.